 Disabilities that can impact reading

-Dyslexia is a specific language-based learning disability that makes it more difficult to learn to read.
+Dyslexia is a specific language-based learning disability that makes it more difficult but not impossible to learn how to read.
 Dyslexia is NOT a problem with vision, and it has nothing to do with intelligence.
-It means the brain is "wired" differently and processes language differently than a non-dyslexic brain.
+It means the brain is "wired" differently than a non-dyslexic brain.

-Children with dyslexia typically have trouble recognizing the individual sounds in words (phonemic awareness), connecting letters with sounds, and decoding words accurately and fluently.
-They are very capable of learning how to read, but they will likely need extra help and more specialized teaching to master these skills.
+Children with dyslexia tend to have trouble hearing the individual sounds in words (phonemic awareness), connecting letters with sounds, and decoding words correctly.
+They are able to learn how to read, but they will likely need extra help to master these skills.
 Many people with dyslexia also have dysgraphia, which is a specific learning disability that affects written expression.

 Speech and language disorders

-Vision also has a huge impact on a child's ability to read.
-A child with poor eyesight, for example, needs glasses in order to be able to read!
-Vision disorders also include processing and perceptual issues, which can impact a child's ability to follow written text, tell different letters apart, and understand what they are seeing.
+Vision can affect a child's ability to read.
+A child with poor eyesight, for example, needs glasses to be able to read.
 Vision therapy may help students with visual disabilities improve their reading and writing.
-To learn more about vision processing disorders and how they can impact reading, check out Understood.org and Wishes of Literacy.
+To learn more, check out Understood.org and Wishes of Literacy.

 Autism spectrum disorder

-Autism spectrum disorder (ASD) is a complex developmental disability that affects social interaction, language and communication, and behavior.
-Signs of ASD typically appear in early childhood, and can include:
+Autism spectrum disorder (ASD) is a complex developmental disability that affects social skills, language and communication, and behavior.
+Signs of ASD tend to appear in early childhood, and can include:

 For more information on developmental milestones, diagnosis, and services and therapies for children with autism, check out the Center for Disease Control & Prevention's autism spectrum disorder webpage and the Child Mind Institute's Guide to ASD.